comsci-uwc-isak/unit-1-project-Alex-Nygaard/README.md

 For more information about the manpages, please read https://www.cyberciti.biz/faq/linux-unix-creating-a-manpage/

 However, when attempting to create these manpages I ran into mulitple technical errors.
-After a long and continous to fix these issues, I decided to rather switch to making a **simple help script**.
+After a long and continous effort to fix these issues, I decided to rather switch to making a **simple help script**.
 This would essentially work as a normal bash script, while receiving one argument (being the command that the user is curious about).
 The script would then provide the
 1. Name
 1. Synopsis